Ivan2488/mir_robot_aole/README.md

 2. Include SLAM (Simultaneous Localization And Mapping) algorithm into control node by using LiDAR sensor data

-3. Add more models related to Aalto Smart Factory (e.g. Conveyors) to the environment world
+3. Add more models related to Aalto Smart Factory (e.g. Conveyors) to the environment world located at YOUR_CATKIN_WS/src/mir_robot_aole/mir_gazebo/sdf/SF/model1.world"

 4. Implement control of several robots